-- The school nursing team are responsible for the administration of medicine within the school to boarders and will delegate duties as appropriate to other members of staff who have received training. - There must be an appropriately trained person for the administration and management of medicines in each boarding house.
+- The Wellness Centre team is responsible for the administration of medicine within the school to boarders and will delegate duties as appropriate to other members of staff who have received training. - There must be an appropriately trained person for the administration and management of medicines in each boarding house.
 In most all cases, both the Housemistress and Assistant Housemistress will be trained to administer medications.
-The school nurse will oversee this training
+The Wellness Centre team will oversee this training.